mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

     }
   ```

-  **Note:** Once you've pasted this into VS Code, the `ESLinter` extension (if it is enabled in your VS Code session) may report problems in the **Problems** pane at the bottom.
+  **Note:** Once you've pasted this into VS Code, the `ESLinter` extension (if enabled) may report problems in the **Problems** pane at the bottom.
 If it does, you can easily rectify the formatting issues in the **Problems** pane by choosing **right-click....** then **Fix all auto-fixable issues**.
-Likewise, it will remove any trailing spaces reported by ESLint (if the line number is reported).
+Likewise, it will remove any trailing spaces reported by ESLint.
 Once you complete the formatting task, be sure to **save your file** via the menu.
-(You can use **Ctrl+S** to save your file.)
-In addition, the ESLint extension (also available from the VS Code extension marketplace) is also useful, and I recommend using it to fix any indentation, incorrect pasting, or general errors that can be detected before you package up the smart contract.
+(You can also use **Ctrl+S** to save your file.)
+FYI the ESLint extension (from the VS Code extension marketplace) is also useful, and recommend using it to fix any indentation, incorrect pasting, or general errors that can be detected before you package up the smart contract.

 8. Highlight the code you pasted and right-click > "Format selection" to format it correctly in your JavaScript file.

-9. You have two more small functions to add inside the source file, `paper.js`.
+9. You have two more small functions to add inside another source file, called `paper.js`.
 Open `paper.js` under the `lib` directory in your VS Code session.

-10. *After* the existing `setOwner(newOwner)` function (at about line 40) -- and under the description called `//basic setters and getters` -- *add* the following code block (which contains two functions):
+10. *After* the closing bracket for the existing `setOwner(newOwner)` function (at about line 45) -- and under the description called `//basic setters and getters` -- *paste in* the following code block (which contains two functions):

   ```
     setCreator(creator) {